Divya-CloudDevOps/AWS-Microservices-project-2026/README.md

  • Set up NGINX Ingress Controller for traffic routing and zero-downtime deployments

 4. Security
- • All sensitive values stored in Kubernetes Secrets and IAM roles — no hardcoded credentials
+ • All sensitive values stored in Kubernetes Secrets and IAM roles
  • Production workloads isolated in private subnets
  • Vulnerability scanning integrated directly into the CI/CD pipeline
  • Terraform resource tagging applied for ownership and cost tracking